MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/scripts/powershell-script-teams-sip-tester-client.md

 PowerShell script sample - SIP tester client
 -------------------------------------------------------------------------

-Use this PowerShell script to test basic functionality of a customer-paired Session Initiation Protocol (SIP) trunk with Azure PSTN Edge and Skype Next Gen Core.
+Use this PowerShell script to test Phone System Direct Routing calling scenarios in Microsoft Teams.
+This script tests basic functionality of a customer-paired Session Initiation Protocol (SIP) trunk with Azure PSTN Edge and Skype Next Gen Core.

 This script submits an SIP test to the test runner, waits for the result, and then presents it in a human-readable format.
 This script supports outbound and inbound calls, simultaneous ring, media escalation, and consultative transfer test scenarios.

 ## Download the script and documentation